 Turbo Lister is no more:

-From June, eBay users will have to bid farewell to the program Turbo Lister (the second).
-Turbo Lister is an offline tool that enables sellers to create listings, which they could then upload once they had established an Internet connection.
-Opinion is divided when it comes to Turbo Lister.
-Whilst many people reported issues with its general bugginess it still helped sellers to create countless listings over the years.
+eBay users will have to bid farewell to Turbo Lister’s program (the second).
+Turbo Lister is an offline tool that enables sellers to create listings to upload once they have established an Internet connection.
+The opinion is divided when it comes to Turbo Lister.
+While many people reported issues with its general bugginess, it still helped sellers create countless listings over the years.

 Shipping and returns: